TheEngineRoom-UniGe/ARMOR_OWLOOP/README.md

 - `catkin_make`

-# README AND DOCUMENTATION OUT OF DATE
+# DOCUMENTATION BELOW MIGHT BE OUT OF DATE

 # Overview